 Checkout our most downloaded payment page ui designed with bootstrap.

-Detect user's inactivity and auto logout after certain timeout.
+Detect user's inactivity and auto logout after certain timeout using various JS features.

 Keep the user engaged and gain recurring website traffic.
 Includes templates.